prathambhatt7254/data-analysis-agent/README.md

 The agent has access to two tools:

-- **describe_dataset** — Returns column names, types, and sample rows so the agent can understand the data before querying it
+- **describe_dataset** — Returns all table names, column info, and sample rows so the agent can understand the data before querying
 - **run_sql_query** — Executes a SQL query against the dataset and returns results.
 Includes error handling so the agent can fix and retry failed queries

 ## Tech Stack